stitchesjs/stitches/README.md

 Update June 19, 2023: Stitches is no longer actively maintained due to changes in the React ecosystem and maintainer availability.
 You can <a href="https://github.com/stitchesjs/stitches/discussions/1149#discussioncomment-6223090">read more here</a>.

+This is a fork so that Voiceflow can maintain it independently

 ---

 <a href="https://stitches.dev">